silvanazdravevska/Project1-Microsoft-Azure-Nanodegree/README.md

     n_cross_validations=2)

 ## Pipeline comparison
+The Hyperparameter Model had accuracy of 90.97%, and the AutoML was with accuracy of 91.61% i.e. difference is 0.64%.
+This difference was because in HyperDrive we specified a fixed model (Logistic Regression) and could only improve the hyperparameters, whereas AutoML gave us the flexibility to use various models and get the best result.

 Hyperparameter Model Best Run: Accuracy = 0.9096611026808296, Duration = 47.84s, Max iterations = 200, --C = 0.16980643557917052, Regularization Strenght = 0.16980643557917052
 AutoML Best Run: Accuracy = 0.9161153262518968, Duration = 1m 36.31s, Algorithm Name = Voting Ensemble, AUC Macro = 0.94673, AUC Micro = 0.98052

 ## Future work
+Class imbalance is a very common issue in classification problems in machine learning.
+Imbalanced data negatively impact the model's accuracy because it is easy for the model to be very accurate just by predicting the majority class, while the accuracy for the minority class can fail.
-As the existing data has class imbalance problem we can do better pre-processing of data or get more data to balance it and to explore the important features which can result in better performance with quality data
+As the existing data has class imbalance problem we can do better pre-processing of data or get more data to balance it and to explore the important features which can result in better performance with quality data.
+Usage of different metric, like AUC, better fit for imbalanced data.
 Using different combinations of hyperparameters like C and max_iter with HyperDrive and also try using different loss algorithm parameters.

-In AutoML we can try other values for cross validation to improve accuracy
+In AutoML we can try other values for cross validation to improve accuracy.  cross-validation is the process of taking many subsets of the full training data and training a model on each subset, the higher the number of cross validations is, the higher the accuracy achieved is, but with caution to cost.

 ## Proof of cluster clean up